-LG have launched what they call “smart diagnosis” technology on some of their white goods appliances in the UK, which it claims will revolutionise after-sales service.
-Will it?
-Or is it pure marketing spiel?
+LG have launched what they call “smart diagnosis” technology on some of their white goods appliances.
+They say it will, “revolutionise after-sales service”.

 How does LG Smart Diagnosis work?

-This technology, which is hailed as the first, is featured on LG’s 2011 range of washing machines and their new dishwasher but there are plans to extend it on a range of refrigeration appliances.
+This technology, which is hailed as the first of its kind, is featured on LG’s 2011 range of washing machines and their new dishwasher, but there are plans to extend it on a range of refrigeration appliances.

 My first reaction to this smart diagnosis technology is alarm.
 Is it a crafty way of restricting who can repair their appliances by introducing technology, which only their own agents have access to?
 This type of restriction is in fact increasingly happening in the white goods industry, and is a serious consumer issue.